 - The first Adam’s disobedience resulted in physical and spiritual death for man (Genesis 3:19) — The Last Adam‘s death and resurrection resulted in everlasting life for ALL those who repent and believe in Him as Savior (Romans 5:19).

-Jesus Christ, The Last Adam, freely offered himself as an atonement for man’s sin and purchased eternal life for all who trust Him as Savior.
+Jesus Christ, The Last Adam, freely offered himself as the atonement for man’s sin and purchased eternal life for all who trust Him as Savior.
 Just as we have borne the image of the man of dust, we shall also bear the image of the man of heaven (1 Corinthians 15:49).

 Praise God for sending The Last Adam!